-Editor’s Note: This article is part of Joanna Makris’ Fireside Chat series, where she provides retail investors with the scoop on the hottest technologies and trends from today’s business leaders, industry experts and money managers.
+Editor’s Note: This article is part of Joanna Makris’s Behind the Wall series, where she provides retail investors with the insider scoop on the hottest technologies and trends from today’s business leaders, industry experts and money managers.

 Our latest Fireside Chat continues my love of all things electric.
 Late last week, I had an opportunity to sit down (virtually) with Mark Frohnmayer, CEO of Arcimoto (NASDAQ:FUV).
 Ahead of FUV stock earnings this afternoon (Monday, Aug.
 16), we discussed mass production, supply constraints, short-seller allegations and more.

 Headquartered in Eugene, Oregon, with a market capitalization of $650 million, Arcimoto is known for its three-wheeled small footprint electric vehicle named the Fun Utility Vehicle (FUV).
 The company went public in September 2017 and targets three primary applications: recreational transport, commercial delivery and emergency rapid response.
 By bridging the gap between the bicycle and the car, Arcimoto hopes to produce a radically more efficient vehicle for solving the same trips that we use cars for today.

 Arcimoto currently produces four commercial electric vehicles: 1) the flagship FUV; 2) the Deliverator, designed for last mile delivery of food and other goods; 3) the Rapid Responder, an emergency response vehicle; and 4) the Roadster, an “on-road fun machine.”
 The company is working on two additional vehicles, the Cameo, designed for filming, and an electric flatbed truck.

 Those following the electric vehicle (EV) space closely know that there’s a pretty clear bifurcation between the valuations of the “haves” and the “have nots.”
 Much of that success has to do with the ability of these companies to achieve full volume production and a realistic path to profitability.